bloomberg/pystack/README.md

 # License

-Pystack is Apache-2.0 licensed, as found in the [LICENSE](LICENSE) file.
+PyStack is Apache-2.0 licensed, as found in the [LICENSE](LICENSE) file.

 # Code of Conduct